danielabar/meblog/src/markdown/active_storage_form_errors.md

 - **Built a custom file input using Stimulus**, giving users visual feedback about their selected file, even when the native file picker resets.
 - **Created a reusable partial for file inputs** that combines the hidden field and Stimulus enhancements, making it easy to apply this pattern across an application.

 With these techniques, you now have a robust, user-friendly way to preserve file uploads through validation cycles.
+With all that said, this took more effort than the usual "it just works" Rails experience.
+Maybe a future version will handle file inputs like it does other fields on validation errors.
+Until then, it was a good excuse to peek under the hood of Active Storage and learn how attachments are handled.